Exodus (New Power Generation album)

 Exodus is the second studio album by the New Power Generation.
 Although the track listing boasts 21 tracks, many of them are narrative segues, leaving only nine actual songs.
 Of those, one is an instrumental.
-The album spawned three singles, however only one was released in the United States.
+The album spawned three singles, though only one ("The Good Life") was released in the United States.

 Album concept significance

 The album's title was seen as mysterious by most people, due to Prince's quirks and unusual behavior in various interviews given during promotion of the album.
 However, in an interview, former NPG dancer Mayte Garcia made a statement regarding the album's title and concept:

 In the same interview, Morris Hayes added on to Mayte's statement and said:

 Album background

 While their previous album, Goldnigga was more hip hop-oriented, Exodus is more of a pure funk offering, strongly influenced by the sound of Parliament and P-Funk.
 This album still downplays Prince's involvement in the band, with "Tora Tora", another in the long line of Prince's personas, as a background vocalist whose face is covered with a red veil (evidenced in the video of "The Good Life").
 The front man for the NPG on this release is bass player Sonny T. who handles the lead vocals.
 Prince does provide lead vocals on two tracks, "Return of the Bump Squad" and "The Exodus Has Begun" using manipulated vocals and is clearly present on many of the spoken segues, although sometimes using a disguised accent.